 Don Woodman, DVM

 Don knew he wanted to be a veterinarian even when he was in middle school.
 He had read all of the James Herriott books several times by the time he was just 12 years old.
 He got his first job at a cat clinic when he was 15, and this confirmed that this was the career he wanted to pursue.
 He did his undergraduate work at New College, Sarasota Florida.
 He was accepted to Virginia Tech’s School of Veterinary Medicine and graduated in 1995.
 After graduation, he relocated to the Clearwater area and began his career.
 On March 1, 2001, he became the owner of the Animal Hospital of Northwood.
-Dr. Woodman is married, has 2 boys and shares his home with 5 cats, 1 black lab, Shirley (she failed seeing eye dog school), Hermes (the Eurasian Eagle Owl), and a variety of other temporary house guests.
+Dr. Woodman is married, has 2 boys, and shares his home with one domestic cat, two maine coon cats, two ragdolls, Petie the bobcat, Hermes (the Eurasian Eagle Owl), and a variety of other temporary house guests.

 Dave Slaby, DVM